The Bingham Association

 Image Source: Family Tree with Bingham motto; Genealogy of the Bingham Family in the United States; Especially of the Connecticut Family; Compiled by Theodore A. Bingham; 1898 (Available digitally on Internet Archive)

-We are a non-profit organization based in the State of Connecticut primarily interested in documenting the ancestors and descendants of Thomas Bingham of Connecticut.
+We are a volunteer organization based in the State of Connecticut primarily interested in documenting the ancestors and descendants of Thomas Bingham of Connecticut.

 People with an interest in other Bingham lines are also welcome.